-If you have one on the Golden Gate Bridge during a foggy day, your alt tag should be something like this:
+If you have an image of the Golden Gate Bridge during a foggy day, your alt tag should read something like this:

 Alt=”Golden Gate Bridge covered by fog”

-Here is how the full image code should look like:
+Here is what the full image code should look like:

-The key to creating good alt tags are:
+The key to creating good alt tags consists of three points:

 - It should be keyword rich.

 - It needs to be short and to the point.

 Similar to an alt tag, there is also a longdesc attribute.
 It was first created to help the visually impaired understand images.
 If you happen to have an image of the Golden Gate Bridge on a foggy day, there are many more words that can be used to describe it than the alt tag we used in the above example.